Stop Eviction Houston | Eviction Shield

 What is the difference between a default judgment and a regular judgment?
 Nothing, it just means you were not present at the hearing.

 What is the next step in the process?
-File an appeal - pay the bond
+File an appeal - pay rent to the court

 Are there other options available: Yes, call our office for assistance (281)397-3703